 Tools of the Trade is another great activity from our EA resource library.
 For this activity, you’ll place an image of a toolbox and an image of the Engineering Design Process in the middle of the classroom.
 Then, you’ll divide students into two teams and line them up on opposite sides of the room.
 You’ll read students a problem from a list of scenarios.
 Teams get a few seconds to confer and decide if it is a problem an engineer would solve, then they send a representative to run to the center of the room.
 If the student thinks an engineer would solve the problem, they grab the EDP, and if they think someone else would solve the problem, they grab the toolbox.
 The first person to grab the correct image wins!
 This game addresses the misconception that engineers fix broken things, and gives kids a wide picture of what an engineer’s job might entail.

-Let us know if you try any of these STEM-themed activities in your classroom this month!
-And if you're looking for some seasonal standalone STEM challenges, we also put together a Pinterest board featuring lots of wintery STEM fun!
+Let us know if you try any of these STEM-themed activities in your classroom this month by leaving a comment below!